SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/neutrality.md

 product: nuvla-io
 title: Cloud neutrality
 class: feature
+main-feature: false
 icon: fa-hand-peace
 ---

-Nuvla communicates with Container as a Service (CaaS).
-With Docker being supported by virtually all public and private clouds, via Docker machine, this means we’re surely already supporting the cloud(s) you use.
-Or if you can’t decide which cloud to use, Nuvla takes the stress out of making the wrong decision.
-Nuvla’s cloud and infrastructure neutrality means it isolates users from vendor lock-in, providing unprecedented flexibility in your choice of cloud solutions.
+Nuvla.io is container native.
+And since Docker is supported by virtually all public and private clouds, via Docker machine, this means we certainly already support the cloud(s) you use.
+Nuvla.io's infrastructure neutrality means it isolates you from vendor lock-in, providing unprecedented flexibility in your choice of cloud solutions and edge hardware.